-The Harbour Dance Studios daytime academic program is entering it’s eighth year for the 2017/2018 season!
+The Harbour Dance Studios daytime academic program is entering it’s ninth year for the 2018/2019 season!
 As one of the first and longest running programs in the province we are very excited for our next season!
 Our dancers have gone on to professional schools including the National Ballet, Royal Winnipeg Ballet, School of Contemporary Dancers, the Joffrey Ballet, Arts Umbrella, and others.

 Our education program is provided by Navigate.
 Navigate is an award winning distance education school based in Courtenay BC and is part of SD71.
 Access to the academic program is free to all students and is funded by SD71.
 The classroom also includes students who are not enrolled in the dance program.
 Navigate has a distributed learning teacher onsite for a couple hours each morning to guide and facilitate student learning and the students work independently at the same time.
 Navigate continues to be a leader in the educational community in BC and is continually improving their academic services.
 We have been very proud to partner with such a high quality educational partner and our dancers have excelled academically.